ous-uio-bioinfo-core/Eurocan_microRNA/README.md

 Eurocan_microRNA
 ================

-This repository consist of R-code used to produce the results reported in TITLE OF OUR PULICATION.
+This repository consist of R-code used to produce the most of the results reported in [Subtype‐specific micro‐RNA expression signatures in breast cancer progression](https://doi.org/10.1002/ijc.30142).

 Two sources of breast cancer microarray microRNA data are analysed, from "AHUS" and "UCAM" (Dvinge et al. also called "METABRIC" sometimes), and microRNA that differ between states are reported and compared to the findings in Volinia et al. At last our resulting microRNA are checked towards a curated list of microRNAs reported by Fromm et al.